Courtesy of Shutterstock

 United has simply stated that it will “take extraordinary steps to protect our customers’ travel plans.”

 According to Christopher Elliott, founder of consumer advocacy nonprofit group Elliott Advocacy, customers don’t have to necessarily settle for the airlines’ initial offer in the event of a changed or canceled flight due to the Boeing 737 Max groundings.

 “Usually airlines, when they cancel a flight, they will quickly offer to rebook you.
 Those reaccommodations should be viewed with great skepticism,” said Elliott.
 Additionally, he said, “When [airlines] offer a full refund so close to your flight date, you can’t go out and buy another ticket because all the prices have gone up.
 So, it’s either like here’s this crappy-connection flight, or we’ll give you your money back.”

 Instead, he advised impacted fliers to try to renegotiate.
 “If you see a better flight [airlines will often] reaccommodate you on a better flight,” he added.

 He also noted that travelers could ask customer service representatives (or their supervisors) to “endorse the ticket to another airline,” which entails transferring the value of the ticket to another airline if the traveler finds a better replacement flight with another carrier.
 When on the phone with customer service, he said that being patient and polite will likely get travelers a lot further than being unfriendly and irritable.

-As the FAA continues its investigation into and assessment of the safety of the Boeing 737 Max aircraft, the prevailing sentiment appears to be that it is only a matter of time before the planes will be back up in the air.
+As the FAA continues its investigation into and assessment of the safety of the Boeing 737 Max aircraft, and following the news of Boeing halting production of the 737 Max, the fate of the troubled plane is increasingly in question.